sambajahlo/PubNubChat/README.md

 ## Project setup
 - [ ] Clone this repository and open the .xworkspace file in XCode.
 - [ ] Put in your own Publish and Subscribe keys into the ChannelVC.swift file.
-If you don't have your own keys follow [this guide!](https://medium.com/@shabashiki/how-to-use-pubnub-in-your-swift-application-90aa873e0c79)
+If you don't have your own keys follow [this guide to create your own!](https://medium.com/@shabashiki/how-to-use-pubnub-in-your-swift-application-90aa873e0c79)
 - [ ] Run the project!

 ## Further